Forecast issued at 4:00 pm WST on Saturday 23 August 2014.

-- Southwesterly 2 to 3 metres, increasing to 3 to 4 metres offshore south of Denham during the morning.
+- Southwesterly 2.5 to 4 metres, decreasing to 2 to 3 metres during the morning.

 - Southwesterly 2 to 3 metres.